 WWI: The Shock of the New

 Out of the mire and death of World War One, even before the shooting stops, comes the strangest thing: the novel of the century.
 It’s James Joyce’s Ulysses, transposing the wily warrior of Greek myth into the buried consciousness of a single day in Dublin in 1904.
 The global war was only part of the nightmare from which Joyce was trying to awake.
 From his teens, he’d set himself against every orthodoxy of provincial Ireland, against the pieties of family, church and Empire.
 Even before pre-publication, Ulysses became the fighting flag of Modernism: a sort of cracked “true realism,” an anti-violent anarchism in prose, poetry and painting, too.
 Do you still hear the rebellious voice in the modernist masterpieces: Mrs. Dalloway, The Waste-Land?
 Have you made it through Ulysses?
 Is history a nightmare we’re still sleeping through?

-A story about modernist books is in particular a story about modernist lives: how fun, desperate, original they were – “What a lark! what a plunge!”
-For that reason, we recommend Kevin Birmingham's terrific group biography, The Most Dangerous Book: The Battle for James Joyce's Ulysses
+Aside from their books, the modernists' lives tell their own stories filled with fun, desperation, originality - "What a lark! what a plunge!"
+To get a closer look at the circumstances surrounding modernism, we recommend Kevin Birmingham's terrific group biography, The Most Dangerous Book: The Battle for James Joyce's Ulysses.